Does Your Dog Pull against the Leash? It’s not just your dog! It takes two to pull.

 What gets rewarded gets repeated.

-Here is the elusive answer to the ever-present question of HOW DO I TEACH MY DOG NOT TO PULL??
+Here is the elusive answer to the ever-present question: HOW DO I TEACH MY DOG NOT TO PULL??

 It sounds way too simple.